sharetribe/sharetribe/README.md

-# Kassi
+# Sharetribe

-Kassi is a community resource exchange service built with Ruby on Rails.
+Sharetribe is a community resource exchange service built with Ruby on Rails.

+See www.sharetribe.com for more info and links to example communties

-NOTICE: The open source publication of Kassi is still quite fresh and installation and stability are not yet as good as we would like them to be.
-Please report any issues you encounter and feel free to improve the instructions in wiki (http://wiki.github.com/sizzlelab/Kassi/)
+NOTE: The open source community of Sharetribe is just getting started, so some things like installation is not yet very smooth.
+However, we're eager to welcome new people to use the open source Sharetribe, and if you decide to install it yourself, feel free to ask for support at info (at) sharetribe.com if you run into any issues, and feel free to also update the instructions in the wiki (http://wiki.github.com/sharetribe/sharetribe/)

-Kassi relies on Aalto Social Interface (http://github.com/sizzlelab/asi) on its user management and few other things, so it can't be run alone.

-For serious use you need to install your own ASI or get access to an existing one, but for testing you can use the default test account on OtaSizzle's test server.

 ## Mit License

-Kassi is open source under MIT license.
+Sharetribe is open source under MIT license.
 See LICENSE file for details.

 ## Installation

-See github wiki for Kassi project for installation instructions: http://wiki.github.com/sizzlelab/Kassi/
+See github wiki for Sharetribe project for installation instructions: http://wiki.github.com/sharetribe/sharetribe/

 ## Known issues

-See http://github.com/sizzlelab/kassi/issues and please report any issues you find
+See http://github.com/sharetribe/sharetribe/issues and please report any issues you find